Chevrolet Camaro: First generation (1967–1969)

 The first-generation Camaro debuted in September 1966.
 It was produced for the 1967 through 1969 model years on a new rear-wheel drive GM F-body platform as a two-door 2+2 in hardtop coupé and convertible models.
 The base engine was a 230 CID inline-6, with a 250 CID straight-six or 302 CID, 307 CID, 327 CID, 350 CID, and 396 CID V8s available as options.

-Concerned with the runaway success of the Ford Mustang, Chevrolet executives realized that the sporty version of their compact rear-engine Corvair, the Monza, would not be able to generate the sales volume of the Mustang because of limitations with that layout (including its inability to share the whole range of Chevrolet engines) and declining sales, the latter partly owing to the negative publicity from Ralph Nader's book Unsafe at Any Speed.
+Concerned with the runaway success of the Ford Mustang, Chevrolet executives realized that the sporty version of their compact rear-engine Corvair, the Monza, would not be able to generate the sales volume of the Mustang due to limitations with that layout (including its inability to share the whole range of Chevrolet engines) and declining sales, the latter partly owing to the negative publicity from Ralph Nader's book Unsafe at Any Speed.
 Therefore, the Camaro was touted for its conventional rear-drive, front-engine configuration, and layout, the same as the Mustang.
-In addition, the Camaro could borrow parts from the existing Chevy Nova the way the Mustang did from the Ford Falcon.
-The first-generation Camaro lasted until the 1969 model year and eventually inspired the design of the new retro fifth-generation Camaro.
+In addition, the Camaro could borrow parts from the existing Chevy Nova in the same way the Mustang did from the Ford Falcon.
+The first-generation Camaro lasted until the 1969 model year, and eventually inspired the design of the retro-style fifth-generation Camaro in 2009.

-The first-generation was available in Super Sport, Rally Sport, and beginning in December 1966 the high-performance Z/28, models.
+The first-generation Camaro was available in Super Sport, Rally Sport, and high-performance Z/28 models (the last of which went on sale in December 1966).
 It came with stripes on the hood and trunk (that could be deleted at no charge), styled rally road wheels, and a special 302 CID V8 engine that had been developed for Trans-Am Series racing.